Author Archives: Alexis Ecoff

 That’s why Berkshire Mountain Health treats aftercare as a non-negotiable part of the recovery process.

-Start Recovery with Confidence
+Start Your Aftercare Planning After Detox with Confidence

 At Berkshire Mountain Health, we know that detox is only the beginning.
 Our team is committed to helping every patient build a life beyond addiction, and that starts with a solid aftercare plan.
 We believe that with the right support and preparation, lasting recovery is within reach.